kutaslab/fitgrid/docs/source/why_fitgrid.rst

 Although the origins of `fitgrid` are in EEG data analysis, `fitgrid` can also be used with sensor array time-series data from other domains where event-related signal averaging and and regression modeling is appropriate.
-The :ref:`Examples Gallery` uses hourly NOAA tide and atmospheric data to illustrate an outdated but instructive example model for detecting lunar tides in the atmosphere that Dawson attributes to Laplace.
+The :ref:`examples_gallery` includes hourly NOAA tide and atmospheric data to illustrate event-related time-domain aggregation to detect lunar atmospheric tides, an approach first attempted by Laplace in the early 19th century [LinCha1969]_.